 Updated Child Passenger Safety Tool: CPS Police Tip Card

 This pocket-sized tip card has just the basics about CPS-- with room for you to customize it with your state's traffic code.
 Then cut, fold, laminate and distribute the tip cards to law enforcement officers to carry with them.
 Many in law enforcement feel that lack of knowledge prohibits them from writing citations and warnings or providing guidance during a routine traffic stop.
-Originally distributed to law enforcement in 2007 in partnership with the Governors Highway Safety Association, it has been updated to reflect current AAP recommendations.
+Originally distributed to law enforcement in 2007 in partnership with the Governors Highway Safety Association, it has been updated in 2020 to reflect the most current AAP recommendations.

 The AAP has revised its recommendations for keeping children safe in vehicles.
 We provide multimedia materials explaining the research behind these changes and what parents need to know to keep their children safe as motor vehicle passengers.

 CIRP hosts the Car Seat Safety for Kids website to provide car seat education and help children stay safe in motor vehicles.
 The website, with most content available in both English and Spanish, offers interactive Car Seat Safety By Age videos to help parents select and install the proper restraint system for their child.
 The site also includes information for expectant parents, parents of premature babies and babies with medical conditions, educational resources for CPS technicians, and more.

 Interactive videos for parents and educators are available in both English and Spanish on CHOP’s Car Seat Safety for Kids website.
 For additional videos on child passenger safety and car seat education, please visit and subscribe to our YouTube channel.

 Download reports on the state of child passenger safety research, intervention and policy for educational purposes.